greggman/HappyFunTimes/README.md

         };

         Player.prototype.remove = function() {
-          players.splice(players.indexOf(this), 1);  // remove ourselves from the array of players.
+          players.splice(players.indexOf(this), 1);  // remove ourselves from our array of players.
         };

     We can send events to the player's phone by calling `netPlayer.sendCmd` For example